Let Functions Speak: Lightweight Parametric Polymorphism via Domain and Range Types: Product Projections

-The subtyping relation is accordingly extended with the congruence rules for product types, congruence rules for projection types, and introduction and elimination rules for projection types.
-Since both components of a product type vary co-variantly under subtyping, the congruence rules of projection types \rulename{sfstcongr} and \rulename{ssndcongr} are also co-variant.
-The projection type introduction and elimination rules (\eg, \rulename{sfstintro} and \rulename{sfstelim}) capture the correspondence between the structural information of a product type and its projection.
-Intuitively, when a type is known to be a product type, the projection type $\TFst{\TPair{T_1}{T_2}}$ coincides with $T_1$, and similarly for $T_2$.
+Subtyping is extended with congruence for product types, congruence for the projections, and introduction and elimination rules.
+Since both components of a product are covariant, the projection congruences \rulename{domrange:sfstcongr} and \rulename{domrange:ssndcongr} are covariant.
+The introduction and elimination pairs (\eg, \rulename{domrange:sfstintro} and \rulename{domrange:sfstelim}) make the projection equivalent to the component on a precise product, $\TFst{\TPair{T_1}{T_2}} \equiv T_1$, like \rulename{domrange:sdomintro} and \rulename{domrange:sdomelim} on a precise arrow.

-The typing system is also extended with typing rules for pair construction and projection.
-Rule \rulename{tpair} is the standard typing rule for the pair construction.
-The standard term projection typing rules, \rulename{tfststd} and \rulename{tsndstd}, require explicit structural information that the type of $t$ is a product type, and project the corresponding component type.
-With the projection types, our system can instead delay this structural reasoning using non-standard typing rules \rulename{tfst} and \rulename{tsnd} without immediately requiring that $T$ is a product type.
+Typing adds the standard pair construction \rulename{domrange:tpair} and the projection rules.
+Our rules \rulename{domrange:tfst} and \rulename{domrange:tsnd} type a projection at the abstract component $\TFst{T}$ or $\TSnd{T}$, requiring only that $T$ is a subtype of some product.
+The component thus keeps its per-instantiation precision instead of collapsing to the bound's component.
+The standard rules \rulename{domrange:tfststd} and \rulename{domrange:tsndstd} are derivable by projection elimination, so the figure shows them in gray, mirroring \rulename{domrange:tapp}.

-Notably, unlike the domain and range types for functions, projection types require at least some structural information indicating that a type may describe a pair.
-From a value of type $T$ alone, the type system cannot conclude that $T$ has product structure unless this information is provided through the type system.
-Therefore, we typically require bounded quantification such as $T <: \TPair{\TTop}{\TTop}$ to guarantee that values of type $T$ behave like pairs, for example:
+Unlike domain and range types, however, the projection rules do demand structural information.
+From a value of type $T$ alone, the system cannot conclude that $T$ has product structure, so projecting it requires a bound such as $T <: \TPair{\TTop}{\TTop}$: